Get 80% off your plan for your first 6 months.*

 If a business owned £10m in assets and owed £5m in debts, the book value would be £5m.

-This difference from book value matters because asset prices change over time, and you need to factor in what makes each asset different.
-For example, when valuing biological assets like fish stocks, factors such as their age and biomass are taken into account.
+This matters because asset prices change over time.
+When valuing biological assets like fish stocks, factors such as their age and biomass affect current worth.

 Liquidation valuation formula